joelparkerhenderson/stable-diffusion-image-prompt-gallery/stable-diffusion-image-prompt-gallery-book.md

 Maya mythology is part of Mesoamerican mythology and comprises all of the Maya tales in which personified forces of nature, deities, and the heroes interacting with these play the main roles.
 The myths of the Pre-Hispanic era have to be reconstructed from iconography.
 In Maya narrative, the origin of many natural and cultural phenomena is set out, often with the moral aim of defining the ritual relationship between humankind and its environment.
 There are explanations about the origin of the heavenly bodies; the mountain landscape; clouds, rain, thunder and lightning; wild and tame animals; the colors of the maize; diseases and their curative herbs; agricultural instruments, etc.

+### Mesoamerican

+Mesoamerican mythologies include religions, shamanistic elements, and complex polytheistic beliefs.
+The great breadth is due to the incorporation of ideological and religious elements from the first primitive religion of Fire, Earth, Water and Nature.
+Astral divinities (the sun, stars, constellations, and Venus) are represented in anthropomorphic, zoomorphic, and anthropozoomorphic ways.There is an emphasis on dualism: the positive, exemplified by light, the masculine, force, war, the sun, etc.; and the negative, exemplified by darkness, the feminine, repose, peace, the moon, etc.

 ### Native American

 Native American religions are the spiritual practices of the Native Americans in the United States.
 Ceremonial ways can vary widely and are based on the differing histories and beliefs of individual nations, tribes and bands.
 Early European explorers describe individual Native American tribes and even small bands as each having their own religious practices.
 Theology may be monotheistic, polytheistic, henotheistic, animistic, shamanistic, pantheistic or any combination thereof, among others.
 Traditional beliefs are usually passed down in the forms of oral histories, stories, allegories, and principles.